How does our inner drive liberate in life: by a job or profession?

 Only because her brother had immense trust and worked for it.

-She said we have to be very careful to know about the public and why they like something over others.
+She said that we have to be very careful to know about the public and why they like something over others.

-As a student of marketing, she said, my eyes always remain curious about what people are liking and why they’re not liking.
+As a student of marketing, she said, “My eyes always remain curious about what people are liking and why they’re not liking.”

-Once our conversation became very friendly and comfortable, she became very emotional at one point and shared her journey.
+When our conversation became very friendly and comfortable, she became very emotional at one point and shared her journey.

 She said that she wasn’t only a marketing officer, she was also a co-founder of her sanitary pad company.